Benjamin Kendrick Pierce: Second Seminole War

-The Second Seminole War started when Seminoles under Osceola's leadership at war with white settlers in Florida massacred Major Francis L. Dade and his command on December 28, 1835.
+The Second Seminole War started when Seminoles under Osceola's leadership were at war with white settlers in Florida massacred Major Francis L. Dade and his command on December 28, 1835.
 In the fall of 1836 Pierce was assigned to Fort Defiance and Fort Drane.
-Pierce was promoted to permanent major in the 1st Artillery on 11 June 1836, and to brevet lieutenant colonel in October 1836 (to rank from 21 August 1836) for "distinguished service in affair at Fort Drane, Florida".
+Pierce was promoted to permanent major in the 1st Artillery on 11 June 1836, and to brevet lieutenant colonel in October 1836 (to rank from 21 August 1836) for "distinguished service in [the] affair at Fort Drane, Florida".

 In addition to his Army commission, in October 1836 Pierce was simultaneously appointed a colonel in the Florida Militia and assigned as the militia's quartermaster general and commander of a mounted regiment of Creek Indians who had allied themselves with the Americans against the Seminoles.
 In response to Dade's Massacre, Pierce's command engaged and routed Osceola and his followers.

 At the November 1, 1836, battle in the Wahoo Swamp in the region south of the Withlacoochee River Cove, Pierce was part of a force which again defeated a sizable contingent of Seminoles.
 His commander mentioned Pierce favorably in his written report, which led to his being recommended a few years later for a brevet promotion to colonel.

 While commanding a contingent of the 1st Artillery Regiment on the Indian River in 1838, Pierce directed construction of a blockhouse and other buildings, and the post was named Fort Pierce in his honor.